 We seek to identify novel genes and pathways in the pathogenesis of nanophthalmos, a condition characterized by small, but structurally normal eyes.
 We have recently identified the membrane associated transcription factor myelin regulatory factor (MYRF) as a novel gene in the pathogenesis of this condition.
 In a large cohort of nanophthalmos and hyperopia patients, we identified genetic diagnoses in less than 20% of families, leaving 80% of cases currently genetically unexplained despite strong heritability of this condition.
+We work with cohorts in the US and have an collaborative effort in Brazil with Pedro Carricondo, Marianna Hollaender, and Fernanda Abalem.
 Ongoing efforts include the following:

 Identifying downstream targets of MYRF and screening them as possible culprits for nanophthalmos and other inherited retinal disease using cutting edge genomic techniques including scRNA sequencing and CUT&RUN sequencing.